-Your incoming file can be sorted in any order or unsorted.
+Your incoming file must be a flat ASCII text file with fields in fixed columns (such as would be produced by a SAS PUT statement).
+It can be sorted in any order or unsorted.
 Each logical record of the incoming file must contain a unique identifier (ID), plus a postal code (PCODE) if available.
 The postal code can have a space or hyphen between the first 3 characters (FSA) and the last 3 characters (LDU), or no space.
 Those fields can be anywhere in the file, but you must tell SAS where to find them, as in the following example: